Have you tried braising vegetables? I rarely have but this result will push me to try more often.

 - 4 Tsp Olive oil divided

-Heat a cast iron skillet over medium-high heat.
+Heat a skillet over medium-high heat.
 Add the oil and warm until shimmering.
 Add mushrooms and onions to pan.
 Cook for 5 minutes or until mushrooms begin to brown, stirring occasionally.
 Set aside.

 Add the remaining oil to the skillet.
 Add the bok choy, cut side down to the pan and cook 3 minutes.
 Remove bok choy from pan.
 Return mushroom mixture and bok choy to pan.